splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

 By default, the Collector MSI is downloaded from :new-page:`https://dl.signalfx.com <https://dl.signalfx.com>`.

-To specify custom URLs for these downloads, replace ``COLLECTOR_MSI_URL``with the URLs to the desired MSI packages to install:
+To specify custom URLs for these downloads, replace ``COLLECTOR_MSI_URL`` with the URL to the desired MSI packages to install:

 .. code-block:: PowerShell